globallyunique/agile-requirements-framework/index.md

 ## Relationship to Agile Frameworks

-Comparisons can be made to the official agile frameworks, e.g., Scrum, SAFe, etc. Since Scrum is mostly just process this framework can be used with it except for some conflicts around allowing more incremental learning and evolution and making the stories so small they are the BDD scenarios.
+Comparisons can be made to the official agile frameworks, e.g., Scrum, SAFe, etc. Since Scrum is mostly just process, this framework can be used with it except for some conflicts around allowing more incremental learning and evolution and making the stories so small they are the BDD scenarios.
 I'm not a fan or an expert on SAFe.
 This framework is a team level process that should fit any of these frameworks, however what I mostly see is the combination of ALM tools and SAFe where the details of the ways-of-working are very constrained.
 In that kind of environment it won't fit.
 For teams using a very lite agile way-of-working this framework potentially requires adding work to maintain and organize around the the use cases.

 ## Challenges to Adoption

-Beyond just taking time and work of switching to doing what is proposed in this article, be prepared for the following challenges and consider the suggested mitigations:
+Beyond just the time and work of switching to doing what is proposed in this article, be prepared for the following challenges and consider the suggested mitigations:

 - We must keep our requirements in the work management tool, e.g., Jira -
   - Start by establishing that [User Stories Are Not Requirements](./supporting-articles/stories-are-not-requirements.md)